• Skip to primary navigation

 • Add a teaspoon of coconut oil to the melted chocolate for a little extra shine.

-Keep them covered in an airtight container for up to 1 week.
+Room Temperature: Keep them covered in an airtight container for up to 1 week.
 They keep and travel well which makes them great gifts!
+You can also store In the fridge if you’d like.

 If you like this recipe, please leave us a comment and rate the recipe below.
 You can also find us on Facebook, Pinterest, Twitter and Instagram!